czsmith/HVAC-Monitor/README.md

     name: "ESPHome Version"
 ```
 ### Derive a Sensor to Provide Overall HVAC Status
-It's useful to have a single entity we can look at to tell us the overastate of the HVAC system.
+It's useful to have a single entity we can look at to tell us the overall state of the HVAC system.
 This should parallel what we see when we look at the thermostat.
 Define the new sensor as a template text sensor:
 ```
 # Device status:
 #   Cooling: Compressor On, Cool Mode On